NSLS-II/blop/docs/source/installation.rst

    $ pixi run start-jupyter

-You may have to convert the tutorials to ipynb format before running them.
-There is a helper script to do this.
-In a terminal, run:
+Your third option is to simply convert the tutorials to ipynb format and use whatever you prefer to run them.

 .. code:: bash

-   $ chmod +x docs/convert_all_jupyterlite.sh
-   $ ./docs/convert_all_jupyterlite.sh

-Your third option is to simply convert the tutorials to ipynb format and use whatever you prefer to run them.
+   $ jupytext --to ipynb docs/source/tutorials/*.md

 .. _for-developers: